 90 Day Korean YouTube channel

-Our very own 90DayKorean channel is filled with interesting and important information on vocabulary and grammar patterns, taught to you in a detailed but quick fashion.
+Our very own 90DayKorean channel is filled with interesting and important information on the Korean alphabet, Korean vocabulary, and Korean grammar patterns.
+They are taught to you in a detailed but quick fashion by a native Korean speaker.
 Different topics and sections are presented as short clips, which will help you know things.
-There are videos for learning Korean words, helpful phrases, asking for someone’s name, and more about Korea and its language.
+There are videos for learning Korean words, helpful phrases, asking for someone’s name, and more about Korea, its language, and Korean culture.

 Other Korean learning channels on YouTube

-In addition to the 90 Day Korean channel, here are more great resources for Korean Youtube videos, including the following:
+In addition to the 90 Day Korean channel, here are more great resources for Korean Youtube videos where you can have Korean lessons, including the following:

 - Korean Unnie 한국언니 – She makes educational content on the Korean language, but also a lot of other types of fun clips, including interviews with K-pop groups like KARD and SEVENTEEN.

 - seemile Korean 씨마일 한국어 – Here, watching each video is almost like you were sitting in a Korean language class for real.

 - Learn Korean with Kind Ms Kim – An especially helpful channel for preparing to take the TOPIK exam!

 What is the YouTube industry like in South Korea?